-Whether your business is large or small, there are several advantages of enterprise resource planning software.
-Enterprise resource planning software, or ERP, is a suite of customizable applications that allow businesses to integrate and manage their most important processes.
-Although there are plenty of advantages, it’s not all 100% smooth sailing; ERP has its disadvantages, too.
+Whether your business is large or small, there are several benefits of ERP software your company could gain.
+Enterprise resource planning software (ERP) is a suite of customizable applications that allow businesses to integrate and manage their most important processes.
+Although there are plenty of advantages, it’s not all smooth sailing; ERP has its disadvantages, too.

-Your IT team will most likely spend the most time conducting the ERP research and performing the implementation, but your entire company will reap the benefits.
-It’s imperative that your ERP selection team includes stakeholders from your key business operations as well as your IT department.
-Those in charge of your company’s most important functions need to play a big role in the selection process.
-Selecting an ERP solution may not seem like it needs much involvement from your executive team, but since they have the most insight into individual operations, it’s crucial that they be part of the decision.
+Your IT team will most likely spend the most time conducting research and performing the implementation, but your entire company will reap the benefits of an ERP system.
+It’s imperative that your ERP selection team includes stakeholders from your key business operations in addition to your IT department.
+For example, you’ll want to get feedback from those in charge of your company’s most important functions.
+They’ll have the insight into how the software should support and enhance current operations.

 Read more on choosing the right system: Technology Selection Boggles the Minds of CIOs — and Everyone Else

-Your ERP software choice may seem like the perfect fit on paper—but will it meet your needs in the real world of your business environment.
+Your ERP software choice may seem like the perfect fit on paper, but will it meet your needs in the real world?
 It’s always a good idea to get live demonstrations of your critical processes or a software trial before signing any long-term deal.
 Unfortunately, failed ERP implementations and buyer remorse are far too common.

 The cost to your business in wasted resources and lost opportunity can be devastating.
-Ask each ERP vendor on your shortlist to provide a reasonable way for you to experience the software and the type of support, and expertise you can expect.
-Buying ERP software means having a long term relationship with vendor, including their customer service reps and technicians.
+Ask each ERP vendor on your shortlist to provide a reasonable way for you to experience the software as well as the type of support you can expect.
+Buying ERP software means having a long-term relationship with the vendor, including their customer service reps and technicians.
 It’s a good idea to give yourself time to observe and assess the relationships that come with your new software.

-Contrary to conventional thinking, modern ERPs are not a single overwhelming application.
-While an ERP can include numerous functional areas such as Customer Resource Management (CRM), Financial Accounting, Human Resources Management, Supply Chain Management, and Purchasing/e-Commerce, the design of the system is to be modular.
-This lets you use only the pieces which align to your needs.
-At the core, an ERP is the glue that binds other systems together.
-Indeed, some ERPs let you integrate numerous third-party disparate systems into a unified whole.
+While an ERP can include numerous functional areas such as customer resource management (CRM), accounting, HR management and supply chain management, the design of the system is to be modular.
+This lets you use only the pieces that align to your needs.
+At the core, an ERP is the glue that binds other systems and their data together.
+Some ERPs let you integrate numerous third-party systems into a unified whole.

+This benefit of ERP is one of the biggest selling points for the software.
 ERP allows total access to every important process in your business by making data from every department easily accessible to you and your senior management.
-For example, you can monitor inventory levels on a daily basis, including future consignments that are yet to be received and inventory that’s currently in transit.
-By knowing precisely where you stand regarding inventory levels, you can control your working capital on a more precise level and more easily adhere to the strategy that you’ve developed for the long-term success of your business.
+For example, you can monitor inventory levels on a daily basis, including future consignments that are yet to be received and inventory currently in transit.
+By knowing precisely where you stand regarding inventory levels, you can control your working capital on a more precise level.

 In addition, the availability of all of your company’s information in a centralized location allows for increased collaboration and more streamlined completion of tasks.
 This complete visibility provides more coherent workflows and allows inter-departmental processes to be easily tracked with maximum efficiency.
 All of this makes it possible to make quick decisions in confidence, as you can rest assured that you’re seeing the full, complete picture at any given moment.